Congrats! You’re having a baby!

 There are healthy options, from food to activities, that are more convenient than others.

-Save your energy by opting for practical choices, such as canned baby food, while savoring those beautiful moments just holding the infant.
+Save your energy by opting for practical choices, such as canned baby food, while savouring those beautiful moments just holding the infant.

 11. Install your baby car seat